Review update: Improved 2021 Acura TLX missed its chance for greatness

 Hit: It’s comfortable

 It doesn’t matter which of the four main seats you find yourself in, the TLX is comfortable.
-The front seats hug you in the right places without being overly aggressive.
+The front seats hug you in the right places without being too tight.
 The rear seats have adult-rated knee room and leg room with bottom cushions that are more supportive than those of the A4.
 However, while the car is 2.9 inches longer than the outgoing model, the rear seat doesn’t gain leg room because the whole cabin has moved rearward.
 Acura missed a chance here: Either move the engine back to improve balance or create a larger cabin for more space.

 2021 Acura TLX